auth0/laravel-auth0/README.md

 })->middleware(['auth0.authorize:read:messages']);
 ```

-The `auth0.authorize.optional` middleware will resolve an available Access Token, but won't block requests without one.
-This is useful when you want to treat tokenless requests as "guests":
+**`auth0.authorize.optional` allows anyone to access a route.** It will check if a valid access token is present, and if so, will make sure `Auth::user()` is available to the route.
+This is useful when you wish to return different responses to authenticated and unauthenticated requests.

 ```php
 Route::get('/api/public', function () {